 Reporting Security Breaches

-All concerns, questions, suspected breaches, or known breaches shall be referred immediately to the [POSITION].
+All concerns, questions, suspected breaches, or known breaches shall be referred immediately to the Senior Federation Business Manager.
 All members of staff have an obligation to report actual or potential data protection compliance failures.

-When receiving a question or notification of a breach, the [POSITION] shall immediately assess the issue, including but not limited to, the level of risk associated with the issue and shall take all steps necessary to respond to the issue.
+When receiving a question or notification of a breach, the Senior Federation Business Manager shall immediately assess the issue, including but not limited to, the level of risk associated with the issue and shall take all steps necessary to respond to the issue.

-Members of staff shall under no circumstances attempt to resolve an IT security breach on their own without first consulting the [POSITION].
-Any attempt to resolve an IT security breach by a member of staff must be under the instruction of and with the express permission of the [POSITION].
+Members of staff shall under no circumstances attempt to resolve an IT security breach on their own without first consulting the Senior Federation Business Manager.
+Any attempt to resolve an IT security breach by a member of staff must be under the instruction of and with the express permission of the Senior Federation Business Manager

-Missing or stolen paper records or mobile devices, computers or physical media containing personal or confidential information should be reported immediately to [POSITION].
+Missing or stolen paper records or mobile devices, computers or physical media containing personal or confidential information should be reported immediately to Senior Federation Business Manager.

 All IT security breaches shall be fully documented.